MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-exchange.md

 ## What's included for retention and deletion

-The following Exchange items can be retained and deleted by using retention settings: Mail messages (includes drafts) with any attachments, tasks and calendar items when they have an end date, and notes.
+The following Exchange items can be retained and deleted by using retention policies and retention labels: Mail messages (includes drafts) with any attachments, tasks when they have an end date, and notes.

+Calendar items that have an end date are supported for retention policies but aren't supported for retention labels.

-Contacts, and any tasks and calendar items that don't have an end date are not included.
+Contacts, and any tasks and calendar items that don't have an end date are not supported.

 Other items stored in a mailbox, such as Skype and Teams saved messages, aren't included with this location.
 These items have their own retention locations.